 The operational impacts on LT-lane capacity and delay were measured by collecting the following performance measures: saturation flow rate, start-up lost time, response time, and follow-up headway.
 The study observers collected data by using portable computers to record LT traffic headway data.
 Also, each intersection was equipped with a video camera to record LT traffic volumes.
-Once the headway data were collected, they were converted to performance measures.
-Next, a statistical analysis was performed to evaluate whether the PPLT signal display, PPLT signal phasing, and the location significantly contributed to the variability of saturation flow rate, start-up lost time, and response time between intersections.
+Once the headway data had been collected, they were converted to performance measures.
+Next, a statistical analysis was performed to evaluate whether the PPLT signal display, PPLT signal phasing, and the location significantly contributed to the variability of the saturation flow rate, start-up lost time, and response time between intersections.
 The variability in the follow-up headway data between the PPLT signal display and permitted LT indication factors was tested for statistical significance.
-The findings are:
+The findings were as follows:

-- The variance in average saturation flow rate data was significantly influenced by the location factor.
-Whereas, the PPLT signal display and phasing factors were not statistically significant. - The variance in start-up lost time was significantly influenced by the PPLT signal phasing factor.
-Whereas, the PPLT signal display and location factors were not statistically significant. - Most of the variability in response time data was influenced by the PPLT signal phasing factor.
-Yet, the PPLT signal display and location factors were statistically significant as well. - There was no statistical difference in the variance of average follow-up headway for each PPLT signal display and permissive LT indication, except for four-section cluster display with a flashing red arrow.
-The drivers at those locations were required to stop before proceeding with permissive LT, which was notified by a supplemental sign.
+- The variance in average saturation flow rate data was significantly influenced by the location factor, but the PPLT signal display and phasing factors were not statistically significant. - The variance in start-up lost time was significantly influenced by the PPLT signal phasing factor, but the PPLT signal display and location factors were not statistically significant. - Most of the variability in response time data was influenced by the PPLT signal phasing factor.
+The PPLT signal display and location factors were statistically significant as well. - There was no statistical difference in the variance of average follow-up headway for each PPLT signal display and permissive LT indication, except for the four-section cluster display with a flashing red arrow.
+The drivers at those locations were required to stop before proceeding with a permissive LT, which was noted by a supplemental sign.

-Schattler et al. (2013) compared the operational and safety effects of converting CG permissive LT indication to the FYA.
-Sixteen PPLT study approaches were selected in Peoria, Illinois for data collection.
+Schattler et al. (2013) compared the operational and safety effects of converting CG permissive LT indications to an FYA.
+Sixteen PPLT study approaches were selected in Peoria,

+Illinois, for data collection.
 Sixty-four hours of before conversion and 64 hours of after conversion video data were recorded.
-To compare operational effects, median-gap-size-accepted variable was chosen.
+To compare operational effects, a median gap-size accepted variable was chosen.
 For comparing safety effects, the following variables were considered: red-light running, yellow-light running, and LT traffic conflicts.
-Comparisons were tested for statistical significance at a 95% confidence level by using two-tailed t-test.
-The following comparison results were reported: 1) difference in the median gap-size accepted was not statistically significant, 2) difference in red light running and yellow light running rates were minimal 3) difference in traffic conflicts was not significant.
+Comparisons were tested for statistical significance at a 95 percent confidence level by using two-tailed t-test.
+The following comparison results were reported: 1) the difference in the median gap-size accepted was not statistically significant, 2) the difference in red light running and yellow light running rates were minimal 3) the difference in traffic conflicts was not significant.